MeerModii/CoinWave_Multiplatform/README.md

-# Financial Assets Analysis Software - Flutter Multiplatform 🌟
+# Financial Assets Analysis Software 🌟

 Welcome to CoinWave, your ultimate Flutter-based financial asset management software!
 CoinWave helps you track, analyze, and manage your investments in stocks and cryptocurrencies with ease and efficiency.